docs-of-all-trades/Bio/README.md

 :pushpin:  Manage knowledge, collaborate for the greater good, and share ideas.

-:earth_americas:  Work with smart people around the globe who innovate, collaborate, and celebrate.
+:earth_americas:  Work with smart people around the globe who innovate, collaborate and celebrate.

 ### In the simplest terms and most convenient definitions